 Teaching assistantships are available for qualified students in the Mathematics and Statistics graduate program.
 Applications should be sent before March 1 for the following academic year or by October 1 for Spring enrollment to receive first consideration.
 However, late applications will be considered until all positions are filled.

-Regular teaching assistantships for the 2012-13 academic year, available to students in the Ph.D. programs require teaching one 5-hour course or two three hour courses per semester and pay $14,600 to $15,800 spread over 9 months.
-Summer teaching is available with additional stipends of up to $3,500.
+Regular teaching assistantships, available to students in the M.S. programs require teaching one 5-hour course or two three hour courses per semester and pay $14,400 spread over 9 months.
+Additional summer teaching is available with additional stipends of up to $3,500.